nychitman1/recommended_tv_shows/List/TV_List.md

 * Bosch
 * Catastrophe
 * Jack Ryan
+* Lord of the Rings: The Rings of Power
 * Modern Love
 * Reacher
 * Sneaky Pete
 * The Boys
 * The Man in the High Castle
+* The Peripheral
 * The Terminal List
 * Upload